Patrick Henry High School (Roanoke, Virginia)

 Patrick Henry High School is a public high school located in the Grandin Court neighborhood of Roanoke, Virginia.
 It is one of the two general enrollment high schools for the Roanoke City Public Schools.
 The school is located on Grandin Road SW near the intersection with Brandon Avenue SW in the Raleigh Court neighborhood.

 The school is named for Virginia's first governor and American Founding Father and Revolution leader Patrick Henry.

 History

 Patrick Henry High School was established in 1961 upon the completion of its construction, with the capacity to accommodate around 1,200 students.
-Patrick Henry was an open campus-style school with three main buildings (Parsons Building, Persinger Building, McQuilkin Building) named after prominent RCPS and Roanoke community members.
+Patrick Henry was an open campus-style school with three main buildings (Parsons Hall, Persinger Hall, McQuilkin Hall) named after prominent RCPS and Roanoke community members.
 Penn Hall, named in honor of Harry Penn, was completed in 1975, increasing the school's capacity to 1,600.
 In 1989, the school division implemented the middle school concept that extended Patrick Henry's enrollment to 9th graders.
 In 2006, the school's campus-style layout with multiple buildings (or "halls") was replaced with a newly constructed, conventional school building.
 The entire project was completed in 2008.
 A new senior patio, a small square behind the main building that is intended for use as an outside dining area during lunch periods, was completed in 2010.